 An Executive Director shall be appointed by the Board and shall be subject to the authority of the Board.
 In the event that the Executive Director is temporarily unable to fulfill the duties of that office, the Board shall appoint an Acting Executive Director for the duration of the disability.

-Except in an emergency declared by the Chair, and agreed to by a majority of the Board, the Board must seek authorization from the Voting Members before initiating legal action in state or federal court, except for routine commercial litigation.
+A majority of the Board must authorize the Trail Conference's initiation of, or participation in, litigation or other dispute resolution proceedings, except for proceedings in the ordinary course of business.

 4.2 Responsibilities of the Officers

-The Executive Director shall be an Ex-officio (non-voting) member of the Board and shall, in general, supervise and execute the day-to-day business and affairs of the Trail Conference.
+The Executive Director shall, in general, supervise and execute the day-to-day business and affairs of the Trail Conference.

 The officers shall be Chair, Vice Chair, Secretary, and Treasurer.
 It shall be the duty of the Chair to preside at all meetings of the Trail Conference and of the Board and generally to carry out the goals of the Trail Conference.
 The Chair shall appoint all committee Chairs with the approval of the Board.
 The Vice Chair, Secretary, and Treasurer shall perform the duties usually pertaining to such offices.